eleKit/eleKit.github.io/content/authors/admin/_index.md

     date_start: 2019-02-01
     date_end: 2019-10-01
     summary: |
-    from february to september 2019.
       Consultant in the area of Artificial Intelligence, RPA development to automate business processes and Image Recognition with depth camera (internal project)